FictionWeb/docs/src/content/docs/reference/fiction/Fiction.md

 | encode_routes | Whether encode routes storage file or not | boolean | false | true |
 | default_index | Default index file to execute (bashx, fiction run/dev/build) | string | src/index.shx | true |

-\* while following key is changeable, it's not recommended to change it because it can cause issues
+\* while following key is changeable, it's not recommended to change it because it can cause issues and change server's behavior